kurtlieber/switch-desk/README.md

 in Linux Mint 21.2 on either Cinnamon, XFCE or MATE.

-It is likely that it will work on most other gnome-based environments with minimal modification.  (see the platform specific section below)
+It is likely that it will work on most other gnome-based environments with minimal modification.  (see the platform specific section of the script)

 This script will keep a copy of your original Desktop in $CONFIG/switch-desk/Desktop.bak If you try the script and hate it, just run: